Ajay-Embed/DataStructures-Algorithms/README.md

 Once you are a part of the contributors, any code that is pushed by any member, will have to be reviewed by you or the assigned reviewers.

 Currently we have the following members contributing -
-- Pranjal Shrivastava (Embedded Software Engineer)
+- Ajay Rajan (Embedded Software Engineer)                     ajaycrajan@gmail.com
-- Ajay Rajan (Embedded Software Engineer)
+- Pranjal Shrivastava (Embedded Software Engineer)            pranshri0506@gmail.com
-- Shivam Ranjan (Frontend Developer)
+- Shivam Ranjan (Frontend Developer)                          shivamranjan87@gmail.com